 CALS is active in recruiting and helping veteran students with their transition to Cornell.
 The tuition-free Veterans Summer Bridge Program, open to transfer and first-year applicants, is designed for strong candidates who we believe could benefit from summer courses and a comprehensive support program.
 Cornell University was ranked No. 3 in the 2020 U.S. News & World Report best college rankings for schools that participate in federal initiatives helping veterans and active-duty service members pay for their degrees.

 Cornell CALS is committed to hiring faculty and staff who share our historical commitment to “any person in any study,” as well as increasing the diversity of our entire employee community.
 Here is what we are doing:

 - Associate Dean for Diversity and Inclusion.
-The associate dean for diversity and inclusion, Chelsea Specht, leads efforts to recruit and retain diverse faculty, support graduate student admissions and retention, address issues associated with the admission and performance of diverse undergraduate students, and support CALS on programming associated with Belonging at Cornell.
-Reach her at cds266 [at] cornell.edu.
+The associate dean for diversity and inclusion leads efforts to recruit and retain diverse faculty, support graduate student admissions and retention; address issues associated with the admission and performance of diverse undergraduate students; and support CALS in programming associated with Belonging at Cornell.

 - Kathy Berggren Diversity and Inclusion Award.
 Each year the CALS Diversity and Inclusion Committee awards the Kathy Berggren Diversity and Inclusion Award to recognize members of the CALS faculty or academic staff who have made significant contributions to enhancing a positive and inclusive climate in their teaching, research and/or extension programs.